MavrykDynamics/maven-finance/src/indexer/README.md

 - _.gitignore_: ignored files for the git repo.
 - _README.md_: yes, that's this file.
 - _dipdup.\*.yml_: configuration file needed for dipdup to the project file structure and what to index. ([See documentation here](https://dipdup.net/docs/getting-started/creating-config.html)):
-  - _dipdup.yml_: You should only edit this file when implementing updates for the indexer.
+  - _dipdup.types.yml_: You should edit this file when implementing new handlers for the indexer.
+  - _dipdup.yml_: All the changes made to the mavryk_finance index located in file above should be replicated and adapted to the mavryk_finance_template in this file.
   - _dipdup.local.yml_: Configuration file used by the indexer when used locally
   - _dipdup.prod.yml_: Configuration file used by the indexer when deployed
   - _dipdup.wipe.yml_: Same as above but without the hasura configuration in it.
 Used in the Github CI when wiping one indexer's database before running a full sync.
 - _mavryk_: folder containing all the indexer code.
 It was generated with the `dipdup init` command and it follows the _dipdup.yml_ configuration file. ([See documentation here](https://dipdup.net/docs/getting-started/project-structure.html))

+# Package.json commands explanations

+- `poetry`: start the poetry virtual shell and allow to run dipdup
+- `setup-env` (use after the `poetry` command): install the required dependencies to run the indexer
+- `start-sandbox`: run the docker-compose and creates a sandbox containing an instance of _hasura_ and _timescaleDB_
+- `clear-sandbox`: shutdown the sandbox and clear the attached volumes
+- `init-types` (use after the `poetry` command): refresh the types used by the indexer following the indexes definition of the _dipdup.types.yml_ file.
+- `start` (use after the `poetry` command): start the indexer locally
+- `wipe` (use after the `poetry` command): wipe the database
+- `restart` (use after the `poetry` command): mix of `wipe` and `start`
+- `import-contracts` (use after the `poetry` command): read the contracts stored in `/src/contracts/deployments/` and add them to _dipdup.contracts.yml_

-# Run the indexer locally
+# How to the indexer locally

-1. `yarn shell`: starts the virtual environment
+1. `yarn poetry`: starts the virtual environment
 2. `yarn start-sandbox`: run test instances of **Hasura** and **TimescaleDB**.
 3. `yarn start`: start to index
 4. Go to https://localhost:42000/ to log to **Hasura** admin console (password: **_hasura12345_**)